lit/lit/.changeset/funny-files-tease.md

 ---

 Add "browser" export condition entrypoints to any package.json files with "node" export conditions.
-This fixes test runners that were incorrectly loading the "node" entrypoints instead of the browser code.
+This fixes Node test runners emulating browser environments that were incorrectly loading the "node" entrypoints instead of the browser code.